v-iashin/JumpMethod/README.md

-# Jump Method clustering algorithm on Python
+# The Implementaion of the Jump Clustering Algorithm on Python
-*UPD: 19 Feb 2017*
+*UPD: 20 Feb 2017*

 ## Motivation
 This repository contains an attempt to replicate some of the results that were achieved in

 `Sugar, C. A., & James, G. M. (2003).
 Finding the number of clusters in a dataset: An information-theoretic approach.
 Journal of the American Statistical Association, 98(463), 750–763.
 JOUR.`

 [link](http://www-bcf.usc.edu/~gareth/research/ratedist.pdf)